jpmaldonado/impala_training/building_queries.md

     ENSG00000227232  p36.33
     ENSG00000227232  p36.33

 This is almost great.
-Except that if we came back our table later, we'd have no idea what 'name' meant from the last column.
-Instead, we can create a more informative alias for our column name, too.
+Except that if we came back to our table later, we'd have no idea what 'name' meant in the last column.
+Instead, we can create a more informative alias for our column name.

-<b>Column names should always be lowercase and contain no spaces or special characters.</b>
+<b>Good pratice: Column names should always be lowercase and contain no spaces or special characters.</b>

     SELECT dist.*, cyto.name as cytoband_name
-    FROM users_selasady.distinct_test as dist, ref_grch37.cytoband as cyto WHERE dist.chrom = cyto.chrom
+    FROM users_selasady.distinct_test as dist, p7_ref_grch37.cytoband as cyto WHERE dist.chrom = cyto.chrom
     AND dist.pos BETWEEN cyto.start and cyto.stop
     LIMIT 5